yfinkelstein/node-zookeeper/README.md

 (note the name `zookeeper` in lowercase)

 #### News
+:rocket: __New since version 5.4.0__ It is possible to start the zookeeper client in a Node.js Worker thread.

 :rocket: __New since version 5.1.0__ Support for `SSL`, that was introduced in Apache ZooKeeper C Client v3.6.0.

 :rocket: __New since version 4.9.0__ Support for `Dynamic Reconfiguration`, introduced in Apache ZooKeeper server v3.5.5.